Palinghamer/KBRobot/README.md

 ![Ontology graph](ontology/LabEL_ontology_V4.png)
 _Figure 1: Visualisation of the LabEL ontology._

-<u>**Note:**</u> this schema serves to understand the RDF and the TTL logic is not entirely true to the logic within the Wikidata model itself.
-Properties and their targets are instead represented as classes and subclasses, and some of these nodes have been renamed for clarity.
+<u>**Note:**</u> this schema serves to help understand the RDF and does not fully reflect the logic of the actual Wikidata model.
+Properties and their targets are represented as classes and subclasses, and some of these nodes have been renamed for clarity.

-### Future additions
+### Upcoming changes

-Soon, this project will be updated with: (1) guidelines for structured data entry that are in line with Wikidata policies and guidelines; and (2) documentation of the scripts used for this project and how to edit or add to them.
+- [ ] Support for dates
+- [ ] Logging changes made
+- [ ] Guidelines for structured data entry
+- [ ] Documentation for scripts & pywikibot